js-bits/log-in-color/README.md

 console.log(green`Now: ${new Date()}`); // Now: Sun Jun 27 2021 11:38:15 GMT-0400 (Eastern Daylight Time)
 ```

-The approach above work in Chrome and Node.js.
+The approach above works in Chrome, Edge and Node.js.
 All browsers should support a little different format:

 ```javascript